Skip to content

 Per child: CHF 273,000.
 Total for two children: CHF 546,000.

-At this estate size, the 6% bracket dominates.
-The combined Erbschaftssteuer is 5.46% of the total estate value, driven by the high proportion of CHF in the top bracket.
+The 6% bracket now dominates.
+Combined Erbschaftssteuer is 5.46% of the total estate value, driven by the share sitting in the top bracket.

 Disclosure obligations under AMLO-FINMA Art.
 51

-Digital asset inheritance has a disclosure dimension that does not apply to most other asset classes.
+Digital asset inheritance carries a disclosure dimension most asset classes do not.
 AMLO-FINMA Art.
 51 sets reporting thresholds for inherited digital assets.
 Heirs who receive Bitcoin via estate proceedings must include it in the Erbschaftsinventar submitted to the cantonal authority.

-Custodians (Swiss banks, licensed exchanges) holding Bitcoin for the deceased are legally notified by the cantonal authority as part of standard estate proceedings.
+Custodians (Swiss banks, licensed exchanges) holding Bitcoin for the deceased get notified by the cantonal authority as part of standard estate proceedings.
 They freeze the account until inheritance is resolved.
-For self-custody holdings, the executor must reconstruct the wallet inventory from the deceased's records.
+For self-custody holdings, the executor reconstructs the wallet inventory from the deceased's records.

-This is the operational argument for structured estate planning while the Bitcoin holder is alive.
+This is the operational argument for structured estate planning while you are alive.
 A sealed envelope with the executor that identifies hardware wallets, exchange accounts, and access protocols (but not the seed phrase itself) solves the inventory problem without exposing the seed.

 Pre-mortem gifting and the five-year lookback

-Technically yes.
+Yes, with structure.
 ZH Steuergesetz §142-150 governs Schenkungssteuer (gift tax) in Zurich.
 The same tiered §19 rates apply to gifts.
-A lifetime Freibetrag of CHF 200,000 per direct descendant exists for gifts, which means each child can receive up to CHF 200,000 in Bitcoin tax-free via gift.
+A lifetime Freibetrag of CHF 200,000 per direct descendant exists for gifts, so each child can receive up to CHF 200,000 in Bitcoin tax-free.

-The structural constraint: ZH ESchG §12 includes an anti-avoidance provision pulling gifts made within five years of death back into the taxable estate for Erbschaftssteuer purposes.
+The constraint sits in ZH ESchG §12.
+An anti-avoidance provision pulls gifts made within five years of death back into the taxable estate for Erbschaftssteuer purposes.
 Gifts beyond five years before death are not clawed back.

-For a longer-term pre-mortem strategy, and for the mechanics of ensuring heirs can actually access self-custody Bitcoin, the canton page at /en/bitcoin-tax/zh will carry the full Zurich-specific planning framework when it ships.
+For a longer pre-mortem strategy, and for the mechanics of ensuring heirs can actually access self-custody Bitcoin, the canton page at /en/bitcoin-tax/zh will carry the full Zurich planning framework when it ships.

 What the Pflichtteil rules mean for Bitcoin bequests